Any Question? Email Us

 EBC Guide and Porter Cost

 Hiring a guide and/or porter is optional but highly recommended, especially if you are new to trekking or prefer some assistance.
-The cost of a guide can range from $25 to $30 USD per day, while a porter can cost around $20 to $25 USD per day.
+The cost of a guide can range from $25 to USD 30 per day, while a porter can cost around $20 to USD 25 per day.
 You can choose to share a guide and/or porter with other trekkers to reduce the cost.
-We Local Tour Operator have experienced Everest Base Camp Trek Guide and Porter with an affordable cost.
+We Local Tour Operator have experienced Everest Base Camp Trek Guide and Porter at an affordable cost.

 Everest Base Camp (EBC) Trek Guide and Porter (Sherpa) Cost